zenmetsu/docker_factorio_server/README.md

 The philosophy is to keep things simple.

+* Self-configure to a minimal working state.
 * Prefer configuration files over environment variables.
-* The container should work in a basic way without external configuration.
 * Use one volume for data.